Regan-Koopmans/villa/volume-cartographer/README.md

 [running docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/)

+If you experience dependency conflicts you may be able to resolve these by building some dependencies directly.
+These [configuration variables](./cmake/VCFindDependencies.cmake) control which of the dependencies are built from source.

 ### Basic introduction to VC3D
 The document below is a basic introduction to the ui and keybindings available in VC3D, more detailed documentation is available in the [segmentation tutorial](https://scrollprize.org/segmentation) on the scrollprize website.